sepsis-omics/tutorials/docs/modules/cmdline_assembly_v2/index.md

 - `genomeSize` only has to be approximate.
 (In this case we are using a partial genome of expected size 30,000 base pairs).
 - Canu will correct, trim and assemble the reads.
 - Various output will be displayed on the screen.
 - *Note*: Canu could say "Finished" but may still be running.
-Type `squeue` to see if jobs are still running.
+In this case, type `squeue` to see if jobs are still running.

 ## 4. Check assembly output